olliechick/VirtualPetsAssignment/README.md

 ## GUI Version
 To run the GUI version use the command

 ``java -jar VirtualPets_och26_spe80.jar``

+### Compiling it yourself
 First you must compile the source code in the ``src/virtualpets`` directory.
 All of the resulting source code should be placed into ``/bin/virtualpets``.
 The jarring command can then be run or GUIMain.class can be called from the output directory.
 The command below should suffice to compile the code and place it into the appropriate directory:

 ``javac -d "../../bin/virtualpets" /*.class``
-(bash script only)

 Another way is to just import it into eclipse and run it internally and then jar it.
 But hey what you do in your own time isn't up to us.

-To build the JAR file.
-Run the following command:
+To build the JAR file, run the following command:

 ``jar cvfm newBuildName.jar buildmanifest.txt -C bin . img config``

-``buildmanifest.txt`` simply seals the jar and sets GUIMain.class as the main entry point.
+``buildmanifest.txt`` simply seals the jar and sets GUIMain.class as the main entry point
-To build the GUI JAR file.
-Run the following command